ajaytingare/Reinforcement-Learning/README.md

 ,
 𝑎
 )

-Q(s,a) → The current Q-value for state 𝑠 s and action 𝑎 a. 𝛼 α (learning rate) → Controls how much new information influences the existing Q-value. 𝑟 r → The reward received after taking action 𝑎 a. 𝛾 γ (discount factor) → Determines the importance of future rewards.
-A value close to 1 prioritizes long-term rewards, while a value close to 0 prioritizes immediate rewards. max
+Q(s,a) → The current Q-value for state 𝑠 s and action 𝑎 a. 𝛼 (learning rate) → Controls how much new information influences the existing Q-value.

+𝑟 → The reward received after taking action 𝑎.

+𝛾 (discount factor) → Determines the importance of future rewards.
+A value close to 1 prioritizes long-term rewards, while a value close to 0 prioritizes immediate rewards.
-⁡
-𝑎
-′
-𝑄
-(
-𝑠
-′
-,
-𝑎
-′
-)
-max
-a
-′

-​
- Q(s
-′
- ,a
-′
- ) → The highest estimated Q-value for the next state 𝑠
+max <sub>𝑎′<sub>𝑄(𝑠′,𝑎′) → The highest estimated Q-value for the next state 𝑠
 ′
 s